-Alleged Class Action and Shareholder Derivative Action
+Alleged Class Action and Shareholder Derivative Actions

 On March 4, 2011, an alleged class action entitled Cement Masons & Plasterers Joint Pension Trust v.
 Equinix, Inc., et al., No. CV-11-1016-SC, was filed in the United States District Court for the Northern District of California, against Equinix and two of our officers.
 The suit asserts purported claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 for allegedly misleading statements regarding our business and financial results.
 The suit is purportedly brought on behalf of purchasers of our common stock between July 29, 2010 and October 5, 2010, and seeks compensatory damages, fees and costs.
-Defendants have not yet responded to the claims in this action.
+Defendants filed a motion to dismiss on November 7, 2011.
+On March 2, 2012, the court granted defendants' motion to dismiss without prejudice and gave plaintiffs thirty days in which to amend their complaint.
+Pursuant to stipulation and order of the court entered on March 16, 2012, the parties agreed that plaintiffs would have up to and through May 2, 2012 to file a Second Amended Complaint.
+Should plaintiffs not file a Second Amended Complaint by May 2, 2012, the parties agreed that the action would be dismissed with prejudice.

 On March 8, 2011, an alleged shareholder derivative action entitled Rikos v.
-Equinix, Inc., et al., No. CGC-11-508940, was filed in California Superior Court, County of San Francisco, against Equinix (as a nominal defendant), the members of our board of directors, and two of our officers.
-The suit is based on allegations similar to those in the federal securities class action and, allegedly on our behalf, asserts purported state law causes of action against the individual defendants for breach of fiduciary duty, abuse of control, gross mismanagement, waste of corporate assets and unjust enrichment.
-The suit seeks, among other things, compensatory and treble damages, restitution and other equitable relief, and fees and costs.
-Defendants have not yet responded to the claims in this action.
+Equinix, Inc., et al., No. CGC-11-508940, was filed in California Superior Court, County of San Francisco, purportedly on behalf of Equinix, and naming Equinix (as a nominal defendant), the members of our board of directors, and two of our officers as defendants.
+The suit is based on allegations similar to those in the federal securities class action and asserts causes of action against the individual defendants for breach of fiduciary duty, abuse of control, gross mismanagement, waste of corporate assets and unjust enrichment.
+By agreement and order of the court, this case has been temporarily stayed pending proceedings in the class action, and, pursuant to that agreement, defendants need not respond to the complaint at this time.